 At MBM our core safe ministry values are based on:

-Make the primary focus of this policy the abusive or intimidating behaviour inflicted by an adult against another person who is a current or former spouse; romantic partner or family member
+The primary focus of this policy is the abusive or intimidating behaviour inflicted by an adult against another person who is a current or former spouse; romantic partner or family member:

-Recognises that Domestic and Family Violence requires a serious and realistic response
+1. MBM commits to recognising that Domestic and Family Violence exists within our church family and requires a serious and realistic response:

-- All forms of DFV cause damage to the victim and are wrong.
+- All forms of DFV cause damage to the victim/s and are wrong.

 - DFV can occur in all communities, including churches.